the-mason-jar/the-mason-jar/recipes/cocktails/the-bloody-mary/pickled-mary.html.md

 title: The Pickled Mary
 ---

 [In Progress].
 A spicy pickled take.
-Base loosely off of McClure's Spicy Bloody Mary Mix, which is awesome.
+Based loosely off of McClure's Spicy Bloody Mary Mix, which is awesome.

 Mix Ingredients
 -----------